 During her Master studies Barbara Avila Vissirini dedicated her research to the visual representations of grammar in foreign language learning and asked herself how a consistent design of visual support could help the learning process.
-As part of her research, she examined in more detail how visual variables are used by current textbooks for German as a Foreign Language (Deutsch als Fremdsprache, DaF) as input enhancement.
+As part of her research, she examined in more detail how visual variables are used as input enhancement by current textbooks for German as a Foreign Language (Deutsch als Fremdsprache, DaF).

 After graduating Barbara became Research Associate in the UCLAB research group at the University of Applied Sciences Potsdam and has further developed the visual system.
 In cooperation with the International Office of the University she wrote Dieses kleine Buch ist für dich.

 Prof. Franziska Morlok